JoshuaPrado58/JoshuaPrado58/README.md

 - 👋 Hi, I’m @JoshuaPrado58
 - 👀 I’m interested in Control Systems Engineeing
 - 🌱 I’m currently majoring in Aerospace Engineering
-- 📫 How to reach me Joshua Prado58@gmail.com
+- 📫 How to reach me JoshuaPrado58@gmail.com

 <!---
 JoshuaPrado58/JoshuaPrado58 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.